Luis Chávez (footballer)

-Luis Gerardo Chávez Magallón (born 15 January 1996) is a Mexican professional footballer who plays as a midfielder for Liga MX club Pachuca and the Mexico national team.
+Luis Gerardo Chávez Magallón (born 15 January 1996) is a Mexican professional footballer who plays as a midfielder for Russian Premier League club Dynamo Moscow and the Mexico national team.

+Club career

+Chávez began his career at the youth academy of Tijuana and made his professional debut for the club in July 2014, playing in a league match against Puebla.
+Five years later, he was transferred to Pachuca.

+Following the 2022 FIFA World Cup, Chávez attracted interest from a number of Mexican clubs; however, he decided to decline all of these offers in favour of a move to European football.

+In July 2023, Russian Premier League club Dynamo Moscow reached an agreement to sign Chávez; however, economic sanctions against Russian entities prevented Pachuca from completing the deal.
+On 27 August, the transfer was completed after Chávez paid his own release clause.
+He signed a four-year contract and went on to become the first Mexican player to participate in Russian football.

 International career

 On 27 April 2022, Chávez made his senior national team debut under Gerardo Martino in a friendly match against Guatemala.

 In October 2022, Chávez was named in Mexico's preliminary 31-man squad for the 2022 FIFA World Cup, and in November, he was ultimately included in the final 26-man roster.
-On 30 November, Chávez scored a goal from a free kick against Saudi Arabia as Mexico overpowered Saudi Arabia 2–1 to send Saudi Arabia out of the tournament.
-Despite his team's failure to progress from the group stage as well, his goal was a 30-yard free kick goal hailed as a "stunner" and "wonder goal" by the media.
+On 30 November, Chávez scored a goal from a free kick against Saudi Arabia as Mexico overpowered Saudi Arabia 2–1 to send Saudi Arabia out of the tournament, attaining him the player of the match award.
+Despite his team's failure to progress from the group stage as well, his goal was a 30-yard free kick goal hailed as a "stunner" and "amazing goal" by the media, as it was nominated as best goal of the tournament.

+In late June 2025, Chávez sustained a serious injury during training while on international duty for the Gold Cup.
+He will be out of action for the rest of the year.